7 Foods That Can Relieve Your Cold Symptoms

 Man has suffered the common cold for centuries, and historical remedies range from the banal to the bizarre.
 The ancient Egyptians’ go-to was the milk of a mother who had given birth to a boy.
 If that didn’t work, they had a spell to go with it.
-And Victorian cookbooks are stuffed with “natural” cures for congestion, like cold beef tea, a hot mustard foot bath, even a “bacon bandage for the throat.”
+And Victorian cookbooks are stuffed with “natural” cures for congestion, like cold beef tea, a hot mustard foot bath, and even a “bacon bandage for the throat.”
 (See Aunt Babette’s Cookbook 1889 for the recipe).

 Mom was right: chicken soup really can ease a cold.
 According to a study in American Journal of Therapeutics, chicken soup’s medicinal power may be attributed to carnosine, a compound found in chicken breast and real chicken broth, that helps the body’s immune system combat flu-like symptoms by inhibiting the release of inflammatory nitric oxide cells.
 The downside is the soothing benefits end as soon as the soup passes through the digestive tract, so you’ll have to hope mom made a large batch.